partykit/partykit/apps/blog/src/content/blog/thinking-hats-and-spatial-chat.md

 ## What next?

 I feel like De Bono’s _Six Thinking Hats_ approach is a good way to explore ideas from all sides?
-If you try this system with a team in a real life situation, I’d love to hear about your experience.
+If you try this system with a team in a real-life situation, I’d love to hear about your experience.

 I’m into the idea of group chat + AI, but the chatbots should be able to learn from their participants, not just respond: are there better ways to interact, instead of replying to every message?

-I’m also into the idea of rooms for context, that can accrete docs and memory over time, rather than being wiped clean like Zoom rooms at the end of a video call.
+I’m also into the idea of rooms that hold context, so perhaps they accumulate docs and memory over time, rather than being wiped clean like Zoom rooms at the end of a video call.

 So, for me, this is the beginning of that exploration.